sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 nothing to do.
 It is however tracked as it is important to the process of merging.

 The outcome is a map of `MergeResult` values keyed by path; the paths are seen from the point of view of the final merge, so may be from either the left or right side.
-A report of the move destinations (and their sources) is also produced - and this does include *all* code motion, with or without migrations.
+As a by-product, a `MoveDestinationsReport` is also produced so that information about code motion can be shown to the user.

 ### `MergeResult` ###